-Figure 23 shows a representative cross-section of the Durusu resource model showing model estimates from depths of less than 180 metres included in Mineral Resource estimates.
+Figure 23 shows a representative cross-section of the Durusu resource model showing model estimates within the optimal pit shell used for constraining Mineral Resource estimates which is shown in the figure as a thick brown line.
 This plot shows model panels scaled by the estimated proportion above 0.3 g/t cut off and coloured by the estimated gold grade above this cut off relative to the modelling domains and drill holes traces coloured by two metre composited gold grades.